 When are applications due?
 Can I send my transcript at a later date?

-I am a graduate student, can I still apply after I have completed my graduate degree?
+I am a graduate student.
+Can I still apply after I have completed my graduate degree?

 Students who have graduated before the start of the internship may apply as long as they are enrolled in school when their application is submitted.